Randwick Boys High School: History and Campus

 By the early 1950s there were calls to relocate the school to a new site recently obtained by the Department of Education, on the corner of Rainbow and Avoca Streets.
 A few temporary buildings were being erected at this time.
 Norman Taylor, who had become headmaster in 1952, led the move of the school, with 1956 seeing the first year of full occupation by students.
 The school was officially opened on 11 March 1959 by Robert Heffron, then the NSW Minister for Education, including the dedication of The W.M.
 Gollan Assembly Hall after the former Minister and long-serving Member for Randwick, William Gollan, who had assisted in the process leading to the establishment of Randwick Boys, and the R.J.
 Heffron Library.

 In 1962 the Waratah Shield, the state knockout competition for rugby, was introduced and was won by Randwick in its first year, and again in 1975, 1978 and 1982.
 The cadet unit was also reformed in 1963, only to be disbanded again in the mid-1970s following the end of federal funding for cadet units.
 Due to the implementation of the Wyndham Scheme from 1962 to 1968, which created an extra year at school, overcrowding became a major problem and a new building scheme was initiated to deal with this problem.
 As a result, several new buildings and a library were completed, which were opened on 19 August 1976 by the Member for Coogee, Michael Cleary.
 Since the 1990s, Randwick Boys has participated in the Rock Eisteddfod Challenge (or The Show) jointly with its sister school, Randwick Girls' High School.
 Many places have been gained by the combined team, first reaching the finals in 1995, being a regular finalist since that time and winning the Premier Division in 2001, 2002, 2003, 2006 and 2007.
 It was nicknamed "The Show" and "Rock Eisteddfod".

+Amalgamation with Randwick Girls’ High School

+In September 2023, it was announced that adjoining sites of Randwick Boys and Randwick Girls' High School would amalgamate into a single co-educational secondary school campus at a cost of $42 million, following pressure from parents.